Nick Maximov: Early career

 Making his MMA professional debut at KOTC Terminal Velocity, he defeated Nick Piecuch via TKO in the first round, followed by a second round kimura at Hard Fought Championships 1 against Bruno Casillas.
 He would go on to defeat William Hope via TKO in round one at Iron Pit Promotions High Desert Brawl 14, before picking up a rear-naked submission in the first round at KOTC Return to Order.

 Maximov faced Johnny James Jr. at LFA 91.
 He won the bout via rear-naked choke in the second round.

 Maximov was scheduled to face Matheus Scheffel in a Light Heavyweight bout at Dana White's Contender Series 36 on November 17, 2020.
-However, Scheffel pulled out of the bout and was scheduled at Heavyweight against Oscar Cota, who also had his opponent pul out.
+However, Scheffel pulled out of the bout and was scheduled at Heavyweight against Oscar Cota, who also had his opponent pull out.
 He won the fight via unanimous decision, however wasn't awarded a UFC contract.

 Ultimate Fighting Championship

 In June 2021, it was announced that Maximov had signed with the UFC.

-Maximov was scheduled to make his UFC debut against Karl Roberson on September 25, 2021 at UFC 266.
+Maximov was scheduled to make his UFC debut against Karl Roberson on September 25, 2021, at UFC 266.
 However, due to medical issues Roberson was forced to withdraw from the event and he was replaced by promotional newcomer Cody Brundage.
 Maximov won his debut via unanimous decision.

-In his sophomore performance, Maximov faced Punahele Soriano on February 5, 2022 at UFC Fight Night 200.
+In his sophomore performance, Maximov faced Punahele Soriano on February 5, 2022, at UFC Fight Night 200.
 He won the fight via split decision.
 12 out of 16 media scores gave it to Maximov.

 Maximov faced Andre Petroski at UFC on ESPN: Błachowicz vs. Rakić on May 14, 2022.
 Maximov lost the bout after getting choked out in the first round via an anaconda choke submission.